UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. exercise::

    Try making a batch script for running the ``parallel_example.m`` that was run in the example from inside MATLAB above.
+You can use the above batch script as template.

 .. solution::